AaronGabriel147/node-db3-project/README.md

-# Node DB3 Project Starter Code

-## Task 1: Project Setup and Submission

-Your assignment page on Canvas should contain instructions for submitting this project.
-If you are still unsure, reach out to School Staff.

 ## Task 2: Project Minimum Viable Product

 ### Database

 Open `data/schemes.db3` using a graphical tool like SQLite Studio and study the data inside the `schemes` and `steps` tables.
 The data can be reset at any time by executing `npm run seed`.

 ### API